enzolutions/generator-marionette-drupal/README.md

 ![Update Settings](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_settings.png "Update Settings")

-I use [Inquirer](https://github.com/SBoudrias/Inquirer.js) to create the interactive menu, but even the documentation say you can navigate with keyword arrows doen't work, I have a reported [issue](https://github.com/SBoudrias/Inquirer.js/issues/199) so use the numbers to navigate
+I use [Inquirer](https://github.com/SBoudrias/Inquirer.js) to create the interactive menu, but even the documentation say you can navigate with keyword arrows doen't work, I have a reported [issue](https://github.com/SBoudrias/Inquirer.js/issues/199).
+So use the numbers to navigate

 ## Integration with Jasmine
 This generator enable the option to create simple unit test against model and views, this generation is optional in sub generators **model** and **view**.